zlatanvasovic/feedstyl/README.md

 $ ./feedstyl.py URL
 ```

-You can alias is to `feedstyl` or something like that if you want nicer usage.
+You can alias is to `feedstyl` or something similarly if you want nicer usage.

 ## API